Vyral/amy-kite-recruiting/_posts/2022-03-15-why-you-should-look-at-leading-indicators.md

 {% include excerpt.html %}

 Real estate is a numbers game.
-I bet you’re sick of hearing that, but it’s true.
-Because real estate is a numbers game, you have to look at the leading indicators of your success.&nbsp;
+I bet you’re sick of hearing that, but it’s true.Because of this, you have to look at the leading indicators to find success.

 What are the leading indicators that can tell you what’s happening with your business?
 A lagging indicator would be something like closings; you might have had a bad month for closings, but it’s too late to do anything about it once you notice.